 Oh.
 Well.
 That was easy.

 Downstairs, the New Zealand man gathered two separate groups together, and placed me by their side.
 He laughed with them, and they laughed with him, and he introduced me.
 “This is Danny, met him upstairs.”
 I said hey, and they asked what I was doing.
-Flailing around, I said, as a few of them lost focus and started talking to eachother.
+Flailing around, I explained, as a few of them lost focus and started talking to eachother.

-“Cool cool” the New Zealander obliged.
+“Cool cool,” the New Zealander obliged.
 Then, back to the others.

 I watched, and listened, and enjoyed listening.
 But my legs were shaking under the table.
 I felt like such an introusion, so in the way.
 I wasn’t contributing, I wasn’t drinking, I shouldn’t have been there and I was panicking.
 The Norwegian teacher next to me briefly took pity, and we discussed his job, growing up.
 Then off he went, back to the others.
 My prayers had been answered, and I wished more than anything I hadn’t made that prayer in the first place.

 I had to leave, but how?
 I wanted to just get up and go but I was scared and my legs were shaking and… I grabbed at my phone, not caring it was rude, fully aware nobody would notice anyway.
 I started messaging a friend, vaguely making light of the situation, desperate for some kind of out from being present in the moment.
 I took a deep breath, got to my feet, and said “I’m going.”
 And go I did.

 As I crawled up the last few steps to my dorm room, and pushed open the door, I heard another voice.
 I had just about calmed down now, but this brand new stranger brought the panic right back.
 “Cio!”